How The Digital World Killed The Important Art Of Boredom

 Thankfully, I can now go more than a few seconds without checking my phone, but for a long time, I considered this completely normal behaviour.
 Now, I notice others reaching for their phones in similar situations, for example, when they’re waiting for the lights to turn red before crossing the road.

 For many people, any period of doing nothing at all, regardless of how short, in which they’re not scrolling, texting or consuming information through their devices, has seemingly become unbearable.
-This constant digital stimulation has actually killed something very important: the art of being bored.
+This constant digital stimulation has actually killed something very important: the art of boredom.

 Why Is Allowing Yourself To Be Bored Important?